Krishi Vigyan Kendra Kannur

 Krishi Vigyan Kendra Kannur is a front-line agricultural extension center and one of the 700 KVKs financed by the Indian Council of Agricultural Research (ICAR).
-It opened on 30 March 2004 on the premises of Pepper Research Station, Panniyur under Kerala Agricultural University.
+It opened on 30 March 2004 on the premises of Pepper Research Station, Panniyoor under Kerala Agricultural University.
 KVK primarily works to influence the other extension systems of the district, caters to the training needs of the farmers and extension functionaries, and facilitates the spread of technologies tailored to the diverse environment of farmers.

 Thrust areas

 The activities of the Kendra are focused to address the prioritized agricultural problems of the district and identified thrust areas.